lmi-single-entry-visa-extension-C1-C2-C6-with-logo-update-2025

 Visa Services & Immigration Consulting

-If you have hold a valid Single Entry Visa, either tourist of business and plan to stay in Indonesia for longer than your initial 60 days permitted, you will need to extend your visa.
-The Single Entry Visa Extension should be submitted by your sponsor and a representative of the sponsor should process the extension.
+If you hold a valid Single Entry Visa, either for tourism or business purposes, and plan to stay in Indonesia beyond the initial permitted period, you will need to extend your single entry visa before the visa expiry date.

 Steps to Get your Single Entry Visa Extension

-1. Drop original passport to our office or request courier service
+1. Drop your original passport to our office or request courier service

 4. Passport will be ready for collection or delivery